eelstork/l3-lang/README.md

 [Provisional] Where 'traverse' is used, an auto function will traverse the implied graph (depth first); via `enter` and `exit` blocks, autofunctions implement the visitor pattern.

+## Internal decorators

+In general, internal decorators are associated with functions and expressions.
+Minimally, a decorator consists in a labeled composite.

+### Guards; cancelling and skip

+A guard is used to conditionally determine whether to cancel or skip the execution of an expression; additionally guards may be associated with function.

+Cancelling causes the branch to not execute, return fail, not log an entry into the record (the cancellation may be logged).
+Skipping, causes an expression to succeed without reevaluation.

+### In/out of flow evaluation

+In some cases decorators are evaluated in-flow.
+In other cases, however, decorators do not follow the tick, and their evaluation (relative to that of the L3 program) is asynchronous.

+Primarily, out of flow evaluation is used to populate external variables, such as perception/apperception related state when using L3 to implement autonomous agents.

 ## Classes, instances and interfaces

 In L3, a class is defined as having fields, properties, constructors and methods.
 An instance is an object, which has a type.
 Classes may have constructors; fields may have default initializers.